Countdown (game show): Celebrations

 The first episode of Countdown was repeated on 1 October 2007 on More4 and also on 2 November 2007 on Channel 4; this was as part of Channel 4 at 25, a season of programmes to celebrate its 25th birthday.

 On 2 November 2007, Countdown celebrated its 25th anniversary and aired a special 'birthday episode'.
 The two players were 2006 winner Conor Travers and 2002 winner Chris Wills.
 However, for the rounds, VIP guests selected the letters and numbers.
 Guests included Gordon Brown, Amir Khan and Richard Attenborough.
 A statement from the French TV network France Télévisions was read out on air by Carol Vorderman to commend Channel 4 on its success of Countdown.

 On 26 March 2010, Queen Elizabeth II congratulated Countdown for amassing 5,000 episodes.
 On 5 September 2014, the programme received a Guinness World Record at the end of its 6,000th show for the longest-running television programme of its kind during the course of Series 71.

-In September 2014, Countdown entered the Guinness World Records for the most series of a TV game show broadcast.